DevOps-2024-group-p/maxitwit/report/report.md

 We set up a separate Droplet on DigitalOcean for monitoring, because we had issues with its resource consumption.
 The monitoring droplet runs Prometheus and Grafana, and scrapes the metrics from the Worker nodes of the Docker swarm.

-## Logging
-TODO: add section on Logging
 ## Security Assesment

-A severe vulnerability we found is that many of our containerized services executed process as root.
-This included images that ran in our CI/CD pipeline.
-This is a security risk because it violates [PloP](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege).
+* TODO sentence about our pipelines using root users which violates [PloP](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege)

 According to the documentation that can be found [Restricitons to ssh](https://superuser.com/questions/1751932/what-are-the-restrictions-to-ssh-stricthostkeychecking-no), we are aware that setting the flag for StrictHostKeyChecking to "no", might result in malicious parties being able to access the super user console of our system.
-Setting it to yes would prevent third parties from entering our system and only known hosts would be able to.
+Setting it to yes would prevent third parties from enterying our system and only known hosts would be able to.

-[NPM](https://www.npmjs.com/) was used to manage and audit dependencies with security vulnerabilities with `npm audit`.
-It was a challenge to upgrade certain dependencies, either because they were bundled or because they create cyclic dependencies.
-We generated a [dependency graph](./images/dependency_graph.svg) for our dependencies.

 ## Scaling strategy
-TODO: add sentence on why distributed systems are great !

 We used Docker Swarm for horizontal scaling.
 The strategy is defined in [compose.yml](https://github.com/DevOps-2024-group-p/maxitwit/blob/main/remote_files/compose.yaml).
 One manager node is responsible for the load balancing and the health checks of two worker nodes.
 Worker nodes we have 6 replicas of the service running.
 We update our system with rolling upgrades.
 The replicas are updated 2 at a time, with 10s interval between the updates.
 The health of the service is monitored every 10s.
 If the service fails, it will be restarted with a maximum of 2 attempts.

 # Lessons Learned
-TODO: add paragraphing

 ## Evolution and refactoring

-### State in a Load Balanced System
-The implementation of the swarm and application droplets raised an issue related to the state in case a user would be forced to switch from one droplet to the other.
-The express-session npm package used to handle sessions in the GUI made use of a sqlite database running locally in the application.
-Thus, users of the GUI could face random logouts or database errors as the session-secret used to identify the user would be lost when switching droplet.
-To fix this issue, we discussed ways to manage session-handling using our postgres database or make a common droplet for session handling using sqlite.
-This would however require a complete refactoring of the session-handling.
-This proved an important lesson for the other issues raied by the migration to docker swarm, as many of our early implementations on the website where not scalable in a distributed framework.

 ### Implementation of Logging